1 Bg 9-1972: The Most Confidential Knowledge

 > material activities of the created world.
 This neutrality

-> has control over every minute detail of material activities,
+> has control over every minute detail of matter,

 > He is sitting as if neutral.
 The example can be given of a